 Define a segment of users that are most likely to convert into paid subscribers

-For subscription apps, the average purchase conversion rate is about 5 %.
+For subscription-based apps, the average purchase conversion rate is about 5 %.
 It means that, while acquisition is still important, converting users who are able to pay for long-term subscriptions is a core.

 Ellie-Hines-Yodel-Mobile